 Glasgow’s reputation as a city for amazing live music also extends to the South, with the O2 Academy regularly hosting international acts in a superb venue and Bellahouston Park attracting big names for the Summer Sessions gig series.

-Nightlife is also well represented in the area with a number of great pubs including the Allison Arms, the Clockwork Beer Company micro brewery, The Rum Shack, and Lebowskis Southside all providing their own unique pub atmosphere.
+Nightlife is also well represented in the area with a number of great pubs including the Allison Arms, the Clockwork Beer Company micro brewery, The Rum Shack, and Sammy's all providing their own unique pub atmosphere.

 Theatre-goers should also consider taking in a Citizens Theatre production where their performances of Scottish drama and contemporary takes on classic plays make for spectacular live theatre with a Glaswegian twist!
 The Gorbals’ based theatre is currently closed for a major redevelopment, however two fellow South venues, Tramway and Scotland Street Museum, will be hosting and presenting Citizens Theatre productions and classes during this time.